 6. Stay resolute.

 If getting a divorce is what you really want, then you must stay focused on getting there and how you want the outcome to be.
 No, the outcome is not fully within your control but much of it is, as is your mental state as you go through the process.
 There will be many people, events, and issues that may cause you to want to throw in the towel, and if that is what you want to do, then it’s okay as long as that is what you choose as best for you.
-However, if you are truly ready and fully prepared, then you will be able to meet all those challenges that lie ahead and keep your New Year Resolution.
+However, if you are truly ready and fully prepared, then you will be able to meet the challenges that lie ahead and keep your New Year Resolution: to get a divorce.